gardener/gardener/docs/proposals/26-workload-identity.md

 JWTs will be available when the clients send `create` requests on the `WorkloadIdentity/token` subresource.
-As the clients will be providing various custom information that will be used for the generation of the JWT, yet another resource `TokenRequest` in the API group `authentication.gardener.cloud` will be used, similar to `TokenRequest` from `authentication.k8s.io/v1` API.
+As the clients will be providing various custom information that will be used for the generation of the JWT, yet another resource `TokenRequest` in the API group `security.gardener.cloud` will be used, similar to `TokenRequest` from `authentication.k8s.io/v1` API.
 It is envisioned this resource to contain just metadata for the context where the JWT is being used, e.g. shoot or backup entry identifier.
 Gardener API server must